- Continuous or batch furnaces which may be horizontal, vertical or rotary. More recently fluidised beds and reduced pressure furnaces have been used.

 - Salt is usually a cyanide-chloride-carbonate mixture and is highly toxic.
 Cyanide salts also introduce a small amount of nitrogen into the surface of the component.
 Salt baths are available in which there is no cyanide, the carbon being in suspension in the salt.

-- Times depend on material, temperature and/or case depth, but are usually less than for gas or pack carburising, being in the range 2–10 h.
+- Times depend on the material, temperature and/or case depth, but are usually less than for gas or pack carburising, being in the range 2–10 h.

 - Quenching as for gas carburising.